Miranda-Y-Zhou/cse15l-lab-reports/lab_report5.md

 The main components are as follows:

-`ListExamples.java`: This is the primary Java file containing the program logic.
+`ListExamples.java`: This is the student submitted Java file.
 It defines a class ListExamples with methods filter and merge.
 The filter method filters a list of strings based on a given condition, and the merge method merges two sorted lists into a single sorted list.

-`TestListExample.java`: This file contains JUnit tests for the ListExamples class.
-It includes a custom implementation of the StringChecker interface, IsMoon, and a test method testMergeRightEnd to verify the correctness of the merge method in ListExamples.
+`TestListExample.java`: This file contains JUnit tests for the `ListExamples` class to verify the correctness of the merge method in ListExamples.

 `grade.sh`: This bash script is used for automating the grading process.
 It performs various tasks such as cloning the student's submission from a repository, verifying the presence of the required Java files, compiling the Java files, running JUnit tests, and calculating the score based on test outcomes.

-It is noted that two more directories, `student-submission` and `grading-area` would be created under `list-examples-grader` by the `grade.sh` once it is ran.
+It is noted that two more directories, `student-submission` and `grading-area` will be created under `list-examples-grader` by the `grade.sh` once it is ran.

 **Java File**